megnergit/Wildfire_Consideration_W1/README.md

-# Wildfire Fast Alaming System - Is it feasible?
+# Wildfire Fast Alarming System - Is it feasible?

 ## 1. Summary and Conclusion

-The purpose of the text is to think through the feasiblity of a regional, fast, wildfire alarming-system that is based on the monitoring from the space.
-We will first present an overview of the current status of the field, including simlar public systems working now.
+The purpose of the text is to think through the feasibility of a regional, fast, wildfire alarming-system that is based on the monitoring from the space.
+We will first present an overview of the current status of the field, including similar public systems working now.
 The second half of the text is dedicated to the data engineering.
-We will discuss what kind of data sources are availalbe, and how we can extract the data from there.
+We will discuss what kind of data sources are available, and how we can extract the data from there.
 We will perform an experiment retrieving the data from a MODIS data server with Python-base script not with a GUI on the web) with a proper authentication.

-My preliminary conclusions are that such a reginoal system would suffer from one or two of the following problems.
+My preliminary conclusions are that such a regional system would suffer from one or two of the following problems.

 1. The telescope must be too big (~8m)
 2. The number of satellites in the constellation is too many (> 6)
 3. The size of the infrared array is too large and expensive (100k x 100k)
-4. The area to be covered is too small and a regional goverment cannot fund the project.
+4. The area to be covered is too small and a regional government cannot fund the project.

 For the discussions behind the conclusion above,